mike-starr/webgl-deferred-lighting/README.md

 Because the lights are rendered as shapes and lighting calculations done only once per pixel each shape covers (less after a stencil-based optimization), the pipeline as a whole scales much better as more lights are added to the scene - linearly on the size of the light instead of linearly on the number of pixels or vertices.

-I've glossed over a fair bit in that overview, which I'll remedy below with a more detailed description.

 ## Details

 ### Framework

-Before we can implement any kind of rendering algorithm, some sort of graphics pipeline abstraction is required.
-The system needs to understand what it's trying to render: what a mesh, shader, camera, and light is, how to get vertex positions and other attributes into buffers, how to map those buffers to shader variables, get shader uniforms populated correctly, etc.

-I've gone with a minimal approach using a (quasi) scene graph, which the renderer class traverses using the visitor pattern.* Each node either contains an element to render or switches some state in the renderer (i.e. current camera, world transform, pass type, etc.).
+I created a basic rendering framework based on a scene graph, which the renderer traverses using the visitor pattern once per pass.*

 When the renderer encounters a [renderable](src/renderer/Renderable.ts) element (like a mesh or light volume), it inspects the shader attached to that element and attempts to fill in all its attributes and uniforms - from either the mesh data itself or more global state (current camera, world transform, etc.).